blastomussa/crayon-python-sdk/README.md

 scripts and applications.
 Provides a simple interface for individuals who are inexperienced in C# to test Cloud IQ API calls with Python.

-**Use at your own risk.
-Only use POST, PUT, PATCH and DELETE methods if you understand the consequenses**

 MIT License: https://github.com/blastomussa/crayon-python-sdk/blob/master/LICENSE